Introduction

 .

-In case the output looks like below and there are raid
+If the output looks like the output below, and there are RAID

 entries in the TYPE